 The idea of creating a youth expo for the 3rd CSLF Ministerial meeting in London, October 12-14, 2009 was discussed.
 Such an event could attract considerable attention.
 This Expo could feature a poster session.
 One idea is to display student presentations from the IEA Summer School.
-Another idea would be to display art work from children on CCS.
-A student prize could be developed for the artwork.
-The CSLF would judge the submissions and award a prize, such as a trip to next COP meeting.
+Another idea would be to display art work from children on the CCS.
+The University of Rome did something similar.
+A student prize could be developed for the art work.
+The CSLF would judge the submissions and award a prize, such as a trip to next Cop meeting.
 The advantage of prizes and poster sessions is you attract attention of students and this could boost the student network.

-4. Action Items
+4. Next Steps

-The following ideas for future action were discussed in this Task Force meeting
+The following ideas for future action were discussed in this Task Force meeting.

-- Invite Brendan Beck to join the Task Force - Develop a survey of existing CCS programs and begin to collect the desired information. - Send e-mails to CSLF Technical Group delegates for points of contact in academia and their respective departments of education. - Further develop ideas for Task Force contribution to the London Ministerial.
+- Invite Brendan Beck to join this Task Force. - Develop a survey of existing CCS programs and begin to collect the desired information. - Send e-mails to CSLF Technical Group delegates for points of contact in academia and their respective departments of education.

+Further develop ideas for Task Force contribution to the London Ministerial.